mallsbahoney/MLFP-WIP/README.md

 > Two wallets.
 One protocol.
 Infinite use cases.

-Please use HTML simulators for visual examples.
+Please use HTML simulators for visual examples, which simulate the back end flows of the User & Merchant wallets.

 Both wallets allow auto conversion for all incoming crypto into fiat, and all incoming fiat into crypto.